 Many cuisines can readily incorporate ground cloves.
 They'll give chutneys, curries, or sweets a warm, recognizable flavour.

-To produce a calming cup of clove tea, you can also stew whole cloves in boiling water for 5 to 10 minutes.
+To produce a calming cup of clove tea, stew whole cloves in boiling water for 5 to 10 minutes.

 The wonderful spice known as cloves may have numerous significant health advantages.
 So don't miss adding the useful herb to your home garden.